hyoin-an/DQP/README.md

 This repository contains code for implementing Markov Chain Monte Carlo (MCMC) simulations for simultaneous quantile regression using a binary DQP.
 To accommodate diverse modeling needs with DQP, various code versions have been developed.

 Version 1 is the code for the canonical version of DQP.
-The code for versions 2, 3, and 4 will be uploaded soon.
-More examples and results to come as well for the other versions.
+More examples and results to come for the other versions.

 #### Table of contents